ARBE Long Put Strategy

 ARBE thesis for this long put

-The market-implied 1-standard-deviation range for ARBE extends from approximately $0.57 on the downside to $1.51 on the upside.
+The market-implied 1-standard-deviation range for ARBE extends from approximately $-0.26 on the downside to $1.90 on the upside.
 A ARBE long put expresses a directional view that the underlying closes below the strike minus premium at expiration, frequently sized to hedge an existing long ARBE position with one put per 100 shares held.
-Current ARBE IV rank near 49.25% is mid-range against its 1-year distribution, so the IV signal is neutral; the long put thesis on ARBE should anchor more to the directional view and the expected-move geometry.
+Current ARBE IV rank near 100.00% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on ARBE at 458.70%.
 As a Technology name, ARBE options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to ARBE-specific events.

 ARBE long put positions are structurally bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 ARBE positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move ARBE alongside the broader basket even when ARBE-specific fundamentals are unchanged.
 Long-premium structures like a long put on ARBE are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current ARBE chain quotes before placing a trade.